 Visual Effects & Animation at Seamedu – Course Structure

-We offer a Degree in Visual Effects & Animation for Film & TV at our Pune and Bangalore campuses.
+We offer a Degree in Visual Effects & Animation for Film & TV at our Pune and Bengaluru campuses.
 We also offer a Diploma in Animation for Visual Effects.
-Pune and Bangalore are both veritable hotbeds of India’s VFX and animation scene, and make for the perfect locations for a course geared towards this pursuit.
-The close proximity of Mumbai and Hyderabad to Pune and Bangalore respectively, two other leading lights in India’s animation and VFX movement, make for an added bonus.
+Pune and Bengaluru are both veritable hotbeds of India’s VFX and animation scene, and make for the perfect locations for a course geared towards this pursuit.
+The close proximity of Mumbai and Hyderabad to Pune and Bengaluru respectively, two other leading lights in India’s animation and VFX movement, make for an added bonus.

 The eligibility criterion for all three courses is someone with a 10+2 education, regardless of the stream.
 Since these courses begin at the very basics and build upward from there, having a specialized background in either field is not necessary.